Sectarian Harmony In Indonesia's Capital Faces a Major Test

-In Tak Kie Kopi Es, a small cafe in Jakarta’s Chinese quarter, Glodok, the singsong of myriad Chinese dialects has for decades mingled with the more staccato Bahasa Indonesia.
+In Kopi Es Tak Kie, a small café in Jakarta’s Chinese quarter, Glodok, the singsong of myriad Chinese dialects has for decades mingled with the more staccato Bahasa Indonesia.
 The business opened in 1927 as a street stall dispensing steaming mugs of coffee brewed from local Java beans.
-After ten years, it moved into its current whitewashed premises, where customers huddle around Formica tables to gossip beneath the din of clattering crockery.
+After 10 years, it moved into its current whitewashed premises, where customers huddle around Formica tables to gossip beneath the din of clattering crockery.

 Regulars whisper that Indonesia’s top gangsters used to congregate here to slurp noodles and to plot.
 Recently, though, the clientele has turned significantly more salubrious: photos of Joko Widodo, the Indonesian President popularly known as Jokowi, pepper the walls.

-“He always has black coffee and local snacks like tempeh [soybean cake],” says Latif Yulus, 67, whose grandfather opened Tak Kie after emigrating from China’s southern Guandong province.
+“He always has black coffee and local snacks like tempe [soybean cake],” says Latif Yulus, 67, whose grandfather opened Tak Kie after emigrating from China’s southern Guandong province.
 “Jokowi is a nice person, patient; he speaks slowly and listens carefully.”

-But what the president would have heard emanating from the streets of Jakarta recently grates with the cultural harmony on show at Tak Kie.
+But what the President would have heard emanating from the streets of Jakarta recently grates with the cultural harmony on show at Tak Kie.

-A virulent Islamist movement led by the Islamic Defenders Front (known after its Indonesian initials as the FPI), has taken to the streets in an attempt to oust Jakarta's Governor, Basuki Tjahaja Purnama.
-Popularly known by his Hakka nickname Ahok, the ethnic Chinese Christian previously served as deputy-governor under Jokowi, whom he succeeded when Jokowi became president.
+A virulent Islamist movement led by the Islamic Defenders Front (known after its Indonesian initials as the FPI), has taken to the streets in an attempt to oust Jakarta's governor, Basuki Tjahaja Purnama.
+Popularly known by his Hakka nickname Ahok, the ethnic Chinese Christian previously served as deputy governor under Jokowi, whom he succeeded when Jokowi became President.

 Ahok is now standing for another term, hoping to win a mandate in his own right.
 However, the FPI insists that no Christian — especially a Chinese one — should lead the capital of world’s largest Muslim-majority nation, citing a Quranic verse that warns against allying with Christians and Jews.
 The issue is particularly charged because the high-profile gubernatorial job is seen as a stepping stone to national politics.